pantheon-systems/documentation/source/content/drush-versions.md

 reviewed: "2020-07-17"
 ---

-By default, Pantheon runs Drush 8 on newly created Drupal sites.
+By default, Pantheon runs Drush 8 on newly created Drupal 7 sites, and Drush 10 on newly created Drupal 9 sites.

 ## Terminus Drush and Local Drush